Bibek00Kr/Automatic-Plant-watering-System/README.md

 - **Zhapuneinuo Ziephru**

 ## 📜 License
 This project is open-source and free to use for educational and personal purposes.

----

-This README provides a solid foundation for your GitHub repository.
-Let me know if you want any changes! 🚀